Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Introduction

 The authors of a prior study proposed the use of the Inverse Seesaw mechanism in conjunction with the $\Delta(54)$ flavor model for Dirac neutrinos\cite{bora2023neutrino}.
-This study provides a demonstration of the Inverse Seesaw mechanism for Majorana neutrinos, using two Standard Model Higgs bosons.
-We introduced a Weyl fermion and this additional component produces a Majorana mass term after the symmetry breaking.
-We introduced Vector like fermions which also produces second Majorana mass term.
-In order to depart from the prescribed TBM neutrino mixing pattern, we included additional flavons, namely $\chi$, $\chi^\prime$ $\zeta$, $\zeta^\prime$, $\xi$, $\phi$, $\phi^\prime$ and $\Phi_{S}$, within the framework of the $\Delta(54)$ symmetry.
+This study provides a demonstration of the Triple Inverse Seesaw mechanism for Majorana neutrinos, using two Standard Model Higgs bosons.
+We introduced a Vector-Like (VL) and these additional components produces a Majorana mass term after the symmetry breaking.
+In order to depart from the prescribed TBM neutrino mixing pattern, we included additional flavons, namely $\chi$, $\chi^\prime$ $\zeta$, $\zeta^\prime$, $\xi$, $\xi^\prime$, $\phi$, $\phi^\prime$ and $\phi^{\prime\prime}$ within the framework of the $\Delta(54)$ symmetry.
 Furthermore, we have integrated a symmetry of $Z_2 \otimes Z_3 \otimes Z_4$ into our model in order to minimize the presence of undesired components and simplify the process of constructing coupling matrices with certain properties.
 The structure of the neutrino mass matrix, denoted as $m_{\nu}$, was altered in our study, which pertains to the characterization of neutrino masses.
 Our investigation primarily focused on symmetry-based analyses.
 This methodology enables a comprehensive analysis of the neutrino mass ($m_{\nu}$), as well as an exploration of the Jarlskog invariant parameter ($J$) and the neutrinoless double beta decay parameter ($m_{ee}$).
 The methodology used distinguishes our study from that of other researchers.

 The organization of our paper is as follows: The framework of the model, including the fields and their symmetrical transformation characteristics, is outlined in Section \ref{sec: frame}.
-The neutrino phenomenology findings are numerically analyzed and examined in Section \ref{num}.
-Section \ref{conc} concludes with our final remarks.
+The neutrino phenomenological findings are numerically analyzed and examined in Section \ref{num}.
+In Section \ref{conc} we conclude with our final remarks.